 - Hang a floating shelf (or two)

-- Attach a rectangular basket to the wall (you can use either a metal basket like this one or a wicker basket)
+- Attach a rectangular basket to the wall (you can use either a metal basket like this one)

 - Take a wooden magazine holder, turn it sideways, and mount it to the wall.

 - Hang a small corner shelf

 - Use an indoor plant stand